zxhd863943427/siyuan-plugin-flash-enhance/README.md

 ## Manually installing the plugin

-- Copy over `dist` to your vault `Workspace/data/plugins/your-plugin-name/`.
+- Copy all files under `dist` to `Workspace/data/plugins/your-plugin-name/`.